0llievr/Neomon/phase2/README.md

 The Shopping List section of the app allows users to easily make grocery lists.
 Items can be automatically added to the shopping list from recipes or be manually added.
 Instead of just checking off the items users purchase, the app then adds them to the “My Fridge” section.

 #### Shopping List
-* Shopping List  -
+* Shopping List  - Through clicking a checkbox, users can recognize which items are left to buy in a grocery store.
-* Move Items into Refrigerator -
+* Move Items into Refrigerator - After purchasing some items in the grocery store, users can move the items from the checkbox to my fridge section at once.
-* Updated Shopping List -
 <p align="center">
 <img src="../assets/phase2/shoppingList.png" alt="shoppingList" width="250" height="545"><img src="../assets/phase2/shoppingListMoveItems.png" alt="shoppingListMoveItems" width="250" height="545"><img src="../assets/phase2/shoppingListMoved.png" alt="shoppingListMoved" width="250" height="545">
 </p>